1jour1vin

 ready to drink

-"Refinement and power in a balance of great style with exemplary value for money! ~ B&D "
+"Refinement and power in a stylish balance with exemplary value for money! ~ B&D"

-"Behind an astonishing straw color with green highlights, the fine, airy bouquet unfurls fresh nuances of white fruit (white peach, pear), citrus and stewed apricot.
-This exuberant, complex fruitiness, still marked by candied pear and apricot, blossoms with intensity and elegance in a full, remarkably well-balanced palate, invigorated by a long, fresh finish.
-All the harmony and distinction of great Sauternes".
-(Guide Hachette 2017) - Delivery in wooden case possible for orders of 6 bottles of this wine (depending on country and shipping method selected)
+"Behind a striking straw color with green highlights, the delicate, airy bouquet reveals fresh nuances of white fruit (white peach, pear), citrus, and stewed apricot.
+This exuberant and complex fruitiness, still marked by candied pear and apricot, blossoms with intensity and elegance on the palate, which is full-bodied and remarkably balanced, invigorated by a long, fresh finish.
+All the harmony and distinction of the great Sauternes wines.
+(Guide Hachette 2017) - Delivery in wooden cases is available for orders of 6 bottles of this wine (depending on the country and shipping method selected).

-Buy your La Tour Blanche wines at the best price on private sale!
+Buy your La Tour Blanche wines at the best price in our private sale!

 Rated site